KRFOSS/kali-docs/community/submitting-issues-kali-bug-tracker/index.md

 - - -

 1. Opened a terminal window by selecting Applications/Accessories/Terminal
-2. Typed 'apt install chromium’ in the terminal and hit enter to run the command
+2. Typed 'apt install chromium' in the terminal and hit enter to run the command
 3. Attempted to run Chromium web browser by selecting Applications/Internet/Chromium Web Browser

 - - -